Introduction to Unix Shell

 Pre-requisites to learn Unix Shell Scripting

 There is nothing much that you need to know before starting learning Unix shell scripting.
-Basic knowledge of programming and the Unix command line are helpful.
+Basic knowledge of programming and the Unix command line is helpful.

 Why do we need Unix Shell?

-We need Unix shell for the following reasons:
+We need a Unix shell for the following reasons:

 - It provides a set of in-built commands or programs which is required to do the shell scripting.
 It makes the work interactive as it asks the user to give input at the UNIX prompt to execute it.